Comfortable putting the ball on the deck with either hand

 Could polish up his post moves on the block

-Summary: Jones looks like a top-10 pick due to his versatility on the floor.
-He has already made a huge impact at Kentucky and looks like a player who is ready to contribute at the next level.
-If he can maintain the high level of play throughout the season, I cannot see him dropping out of the top 10 with the possibility of being one of the first five players taken in the NBA Draft.
+Summary: Jones is a likely a top-10 pick due to his versatility on the floor.
+He chose to return to Kentucky and looks like a player who is ready to contribute at the next level.
+If he can maintain a high level of play, I cannot see him dropping out of the top 10 with the possibility of being one of the first five players taken in the 2012 NBA Draft.

 Player Comparison: Josh Smith.
 Besides the left-handed parallel, Smith was an incredible all-around talent with an NBA-ready build when he entered the league.
-Jones is an inside/outside threat who can put the ball on the deck just like Smith, and affects the game in so many different ways.
-Both players also seem to have a little attitude to their game.
+Jones is an inside/outside threat who can put the ball on the deck just like Smith and effects the game in so many different ways.
+Both players seem to have a little attitude to their game but have tremendous talent.